openwebf/webf/README.md

 # [WebF](https://openwebf.com/) [![pub package](https://img.shields.io/pub/v/webf.svg)](https://pub.dev/packages/webf)

-WebF (Web on the Flutter) is a W3C standard compliant Web rendering engine based on Flutter, it can run web application on Flutter natively.
+WebF (Web on Flutter) is a W3C standards compliant Web rendering engine based on Flutter, it can run web applications on Flutter natively.

-- **W3C Standard Compliant:** WebF use HTML/CSS and JavaScript to rendering contents on the flutter.
+- **W3C Standards Compliant:** WebF use HTML/CSS and JavaScript to render contents on flutter.
 It can achieve 100% consistency with browser rendering.
-- **Front-End Framework Support:** WebF is W3C standard compliant, so it can be used by many Front-End frameworks, including [React](https://reactjs.org/), [Vue](https://vuejs.org/).
+- **Front-End Framework Supports:** WebF is W3C standards compliant, so it can be used by many Front-End frameworks, such as [React](https://reactjs.org/), [Vue](https://vuejs.org/).
-- **Expand your Web with Flutter:** WebF is fully customizable.
-You can define a customized HTML element with Flutter Widget and used it in your application.
-Or add a JavaScript API with any Dart library from pub.dev registry.
+- **Expand your Web app with Flutter:** WebF is fully customizable.
+You can define a customized HTML element with Flutter Widget and use it in your application.
+Or add a JavaScript API for any Dart library from <pub.dev> registry.
-- **Web Development Experience:** WebF support inspect your HTML structure, CSS style and Debugging JavaScript with Chrome Developer Tools, just like the web development experience of your browser.
+- **Web Development Experience:** WebF supports inspecting DOM structure, CSS styles and debugging JavaScript with Chrome DevTools, just like the web development experience of your browser.
-- **Write Once, Run AnyWhere:** By the power of WebF, You can write your web application and run it on any device flutter supports, and you can still run your apps in Node.js and Web Browser with the same code base.
+- **Write Once, Run Anywhere:** With the power of WebF, You can write your web application and run it on any device flutter supports, and you can still run your apps in Node.js and Web browsers with the same codebase.

 ## Join the community (Beta)